Hoof Abscess 101

 When treating an abscess I keep three things in mind:

-• Keep it clean and protected - I like to do a poultice wrap and then stick them in a boot, I use Easyboot Clouds, some kind of poultice (I usually have that green epsom salt goo), and those hoof wrap stickers.
+Keep it clean and protected - I like to do a poultice wrap (the green epsom goo or animalintex pads are great) and then stick them in a hoof boot, I use Easyboot Clouds.
+These hoof wrap stickers work really well for keeping the poultice in place in the boot.
+Quick and easy!
 That’s it.
 Takes 5 minutes.

 When I poultice wrap and boot the hoof AND compression sleeve the distal limb AND keep the horse somewhere where they can move around freely but safely (I use my dry lot, not a stall) nine times out of ten I get it to drain out of the bottom of the foot instead of busting out of the hoof wall and we can resolve it in a few days.